Qigong

 You can watch the full Five Animals Qigong sequence here

 We also practise a more modern stretching exercise taught by Rose Oliver from the Double Dragon Alliance, which is excellent for strengthening the legs and hips, called Shen Jin Ba Gu, meaning "stretch the ligaments and open the joints".
 It is extremely strengthening and especially good for your hips!
-Follow step by step instructions of each posture in the Shen Jin Ba Gu section.
+You can follow the video on the home page.

 Like Tai chi, Qigong is soft and yet strengthening, energising and yet relaxing.
 The main difference is that Qigong has no martial element whereas all the movements in Tai chi have martial applications.
 Both are especially beautiful to do outside.